smearr/LuminType/README.md

 # Development Log

 - main menu
-- create different difficulties
+- create different difficulties, requires balanced spawn rates for enemies so user is not overwhelmed
-- different modes
+- different modes, endless, practice, etc.
-- larger word dictionary
-- Optimize enemy spawns
+- Optimize enemy spawns - Need a better spawning algorithim for enemies.
-- Score system
-- Make a game over screen
+- Make a game over screen - In progress.